Darxo/Hardened/README.md

 - NPCs are now less likely to use Break Free if they have almost no Melee Defense to begin with and more likely if they have a lot of Melee Defense
 - NPCs are 20% more likely to try to destroy shields of someone with **Phalanx** perk
 - NPCs are 50% more likely to try to destroy shields of someone with **One with the Shield** perk
+- NPCs are 1% more likely to focus Nachzehrer sitting on consumable corpses for every % of hitpoints missing on them

 ### World Map